Ferries from

 Discover the cheapest ferry tickets on all ferries from England to Ireland by using our deal finder.
 We definitely suggest that you book in advance to ensure yourself the best possible prices and availability.
 However, with up to 12 sailings departing per week, you are bound to find the perfect ferry for you.

-England to Northern Ireland Ferry Schedules
+England to Ireland ferry operators

 Ferry from Liverpool Birkenhead to Belfast